-The following examples show two ways to calculate your net federal tax using Schedule 1 in order to determine what is more beneficial for you.
+The following examples show 2 ways to calculate your net federal tax using Step 5 - Federal tax of your tax return in order to determine what is more beneficial for you.

 John is a 38-year-old who lives in his own home.
 His only income is a disability pension of \$29,000.
 John's doctor has certified in writing that John is dependent on others for his personal needs because of his physical impairment.
 The Canada Revenue Agency (CRA) has approved Form T2201 for him.
 John pays his 43-year-old neighbour, Marge, \$14,000 each year to look after him full-time.
 John can claim the amounts he pays Marge for attendant care as a medical expense.